What is the Brønsted-Lowry Theory?

 - It does not explain the acid-base behavior in aprotic solvents such as benzene and dioxane.

-- It fails to explain the reaction between acid oxides (CO2, SO2, and SO3) and basic oxides (BaO, CaO, and Na2O) because there is no proton transfer in this type of reaction.
+- It fails to explain the reaction between acid oxides (CO2, SO2, and SO3) and basic oxides (BaO, CaO, and Na2O) because there is no proton transfer.

 - It fails to recognize the acidic nature of proton-less compounds like AlCl3, FeCl3, and BF3.